 |6||A number formatted as a fraction:||1 3/4||1.75|

 To format data in Excel cells, you first need to select the cells to be formatted.
-Some of the more popular formatting options can then be accessed directly from the formatting toolbar.
-In particular, Excel 2007 and Excel 2010 have many of the data formatting options on the Home tab of the ribbon (or in older versions of Excel, from the formatting toolbar).
+Some of the more popular formatting options can then be accessed directly from the Home tab of the ribbon (or in older versions of Excel, from the formatting toolbar).

-However, for the full menu of formatting options, you will need to use the Format Cells control box, which can be accessed by any of the following methods :
+However, for the full menu of formatting options, you will need to use the Format Cells control box, which can be accessed by any of the following methods :or or

-Once you have brought up the Format Cells control box, make sure the Number tab at the top of the control box is selected.
+Make sure that the Number tab at the top of the control box is selected.
 Within this tab, you will see a window with the heading Category, which has several data types listed.

 Select the Excel formatting Category that you want to apply to your cell (e.g. Number, Percentage, Date, etc).
 For most of the categories, this will cause further options to appear on the right hand side of the control box, which you can use to tailor your formatting style.